5monkeys/djedi-cms/djedi-react/README.md

 ##### `djedi.reportRenderedNode(node: Node): void`

-Report that a node has been rendered, so that `window.DJEDI_NODES` can be kept up-to-date.
+Report that a node has been rendered, so that `window.DJEDI_NODES` and the admin sidebar can be kept up-to-date.

 ##### `djedi.reportRemovedNode(uri: string): void`

-Report that a node has been removed, so that `window.DJEDI_NODES` can be kept up-to-date.
+Report that a node has been removed, so that `window.DJEDI_NODES` and the admin sidebar can be kept up-to-date.

 ##### `djedi.element(uri: string): object`